 Suspended matter from the water is removed by adding alum into the water tank through gravity separation.
 Addition of alum coagulates the suspended particles and due to an increase in the density, it settles at the bottom of the tank through gravity.

 After gravity separation, water softening is done by ion exchange process.
 As the hardness comes through the carbonates and bicarbonates of sodium and magnesium, these salts are removed from water anion exchange and cation exchange process.

 Water also contains dissolved oxygen and this leads to corrosion and fouling of boiler tubes and surfaces when it comes in their contact.
 So removing dissolved oxygen from water is done by adding oxygen scavengers and by using a Deaerator tank.
 Deaerator tank also acts as a feed water tank to store the feed water.
 On heating feed water in a deaerator tank decreases the solubility of air in water, thereby removing the dissolved air from the water.

 “Thermodyne supplies both Water Softeners and Deaerator tanks to improve the quality of your feed water to the boiler as this improves the life and efficiency of your boiler and its equipment.”

-A boiler is a pressure vessel which is used to generate a high-pressure steam at a saturated temperature.
+A boiler is a pressure vessel which is used to generate high-pressure steam at a saturated temperature.
 At this high pressure and temperature generally, bi-drum water tube boilers are used.
 Thermodyne Engineering Systems manufactures water tube boilers of various sizes and capacities that can run on various fuels.